CreativeDevelopments/CDCommands/UPDATES.md

 ➕ Added an option to not load selected default commands ('disabledDefaultCommands: []')<br>
 ➕ Added 'language' as a default command<br>

-✔️ Fixed category being case sensitive for the help command
+✔️ Fixed category being case sensitive for the help command<br>

-➖ Removed 'customHelpCommand' (Replaced with 'disabledDefaultCommands')
+➖ Removed 'customHelpCommand' (Replaced with 'disabledDefaultCommands')<br>

 ### 4.1.0